Background to the club and dances

 Our first Playford Ball was held in November 1980 at The Cavendish Hall in Edensor, part of the Chatsworth Estate, with Madeleine Hollis and The Derby Yeomen.
 This was popular and was repeated the following year with the late Tom Cook and Jim Coleman.
 Since then the Playford Ball has taken place every year except 1985, almost always at Edensor, and is now regarded as one of the primary balls in Britain.

 Today we have a membership of around 40, including a few from the early years of the club’s existence.
 For many years we have been back in our original home in Holloway, where we hold our Wednesday club evenings.
 The Playford Ball is still an annual event, and continues to be popular.

 In September 2009 we held a Sunday dance to celebrate our 30th anniversary, with many former members from various parts of the country joining us again for the afternoon.
-We will be repeating this in 2019 for our 40th anniversary.
+This was repeated this in 2019 for our 40th anniversary.

 We dance mostly traditional English Folk Dances.